• Base44 Education

 In-app advertising

 If your app has a lot of users who don't want to pay, so the best idea is to monetize their attention.
 For example, users can choose to watch a 30-second ad in order to get a reward in the app.
 This is a popular method used in games.
-Another option is native ads, ads that look like regular content in your feed (common in social media or news apps)..
-They're less intrusive and have higher click rates.Or interstitials, full-screen ads that pop up during natural breaks in app usage, say between game levels.
+Another option is native ads, ads that look like regular content in your feed (common in social media or news apps).
+They're less intrusive and have higher click rates, while interstitials are full-screen ads that appear during natural breaks in app usage, such as between game levels.

 Subscriptions